West Indies A cricket team in Bangladesh in 2023

-The West Indies A cricket team toured Bangladesh in May and June 2023 and played against the Bangladesh A cricket team.
-The tour consisted of three first-class matches.
+The West Indies A cricket team toured Bangladesh in May and June 2023 to play three first-class matches against the Bangladesh A cricket team.
 All the matches were played at Sylhet International Cricket Stadium in Sylhet.
 The series was used by Bangladesh as preparation ahead of their Test series against Afghanistan at home.
+In April 2023, the Bangladesh Cricket Board (BCB) confirmed the tour itinerary.
 West Indies A arrived in Bangladesh on 11 May 2023.
-In April 2023, the Bangladesh Cricket Board (BCB) confirmed the tour itinerary.